 But most interesting is the bunker where the military leaders of Vietnam planned the war against the South in the 1960’s.
 You can go down the bunker and see from your historic eye these tiny leaders including the famous General Giap, drawing up their strategy.
 Their tea pots and cups and other memorabilia are also there as well as the different maps they used.

 Even before the American War, it was the headquarters of the French administration so there is so much history here.

-This has all the remnant hardware of the French and Americans you will ever want to see.
+This is just beside the Citadel and worth a visit.
+It has all the remnant hardware of the French and Americans you will ever want to see.

 Close by is the Ho Chi Minh Memorial where you can see the preserved body of the Vietnamese leader, Ho Chi Minh.